-Foreign fishing fleets became interested in exploitation of the neritic squid stocks of the Northwest Atlantic Ocean when the USSR first reported squid bycatches in the mid-1960's.
+Foreign fishing fleets became interested in exploitation of the squid stocks of the Northwest Atlantic Ocean when the USSR first reported squid bycatches in the mid-1960's.
 By 1972, foreign fishing fleets reported landing 17,200 thousand mt of Illex from Cape Hatteras to the Gulf of Maine.
 During the period 1973-1982, foreign landings of Illex in US waters averaged about 18,000 mt, while US fisherman averaged only slightly more than 1,100 mt per year.
 Foreign landings from 1983-1986 were part of the US joint venture fishery which ended in 1987.
 The domestic fishery for Illex increased fitfully during the 1980's as foreign fishing was eliminated in the US EEZ.
-Illex landings are heavily influenced by year-to-year availability and world-market activity.
+Illex landings are heavily influenced by year-to-year availability and world-market activity and vary substantially year to year (Figure 1).

 Figure 1.
-Illex landings within 200 miles of U.S. Coast (2012 Preliminary).
+Illex landings within 200 miles of U.S. Coast (2014 Preliminary).